romulobordezani/bash_profile/README.md

 # Overview
-This is a .bash code that prompts a dialog to select commands and execute them in a shell.
+This is my personal simple .bashrc code that prompts a dialog to select commands and execute them in a shell.
 Sorry, Mac only.

 ## Using it

-1 - Configure your commands at: scripts/.bashrc following some examples over there.
+1 - Customize your commands at: /bash_profile/scripts/.bashrc, following the 3 steps over there.
-> Note that you can also use icons into Cocoa alerts.
+> Note: you can also use icons into Cocoa alerts.

 2 - Just type hub on your terminal and it will prompts a list of actions to being executed.

 ## How to install
-Please, install CocoaDialog app on your Mac:
+Please, install CocoaDialog app on your Mac's Application Folder:

 >
 https://mstratman.github.io/cocoadialog/

-Add these following lines to your .bash_profile
+run the script: scripts > install.sh

+Or run this code at your own:

 ```bash
 BASH_FILE="{ YOUR_PATH_TO_BASH_PROFILE_INSTALLATION }/bash_profile/scripts/.bashrc"